joekarma/ultralight-css/README.markdown

-Ultralight CSS is a tissue paper thin S-expression syntax for cascading style sheets.
+Ultralight CSS is a tissue paper thin s-expression based syntax for cascading style sheets.
 The entire "project" is two short functions, and as such it's not really worth documenting.
 Here's an example instead: